precice/calculix-adapter/docs/adapter-calculix-get-adapter.md

 <details markdown="1"><summary>In case you are using some very old preCICE version, please upgrade.
 Our <a href="https://precice.discourse.group/" title="preCICE forum">community</a> is happy to help you.
 Click here and keep reading if you loved preCICE v1.x and (optionally) wish The Beatles were still around.</summary>

-1. This adapter expects the preCICE C bindings in `[prefix]/include/precice/SolverInterfaceC.h` and gets this path from pkg-config.
-In other words, this assumes that preCICE (at least v1.4.0) has been built & installed with CMake (e.g. using a Debian package).
+1. This adapter uses the preCICE C bindings via pkg-config.
+In other words, this assumes that preCICE (at least v1.5.0) has been built & installed with CMake (e.g. using a Debian package).
 In case you want to keep using preCICE built with SCons, see the changes invoked by [Pull Request #14](https://github.com/precice/calculix-adapter/pull/14).
-2. Starting from preCICE v1.2.0, the name (and the respective paths) of the language "adapters" have changed to language "bindings".
-This affects the line `#include "precice/bindings/c/SolverInterfaceC.h"` in `calculix-adapter/adapter/PreciceInterface.c`.
-To compile with older preCICE versions, change `bindings` to `adapters`.

 </details>